walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * Use a generic OpenZeppelin account type
 * Salt for account creation
   * Used value: `1`
-  * Use a hardcoded salt value so the account address is known
+  * Use a hardcoded salt value so the account address is deterministic
 * Appchain RPC URL
   * Used value: `http://localhost:9945`
   * This is the default URL.